deis/deis/README.md

 * Install the fleetctl client: Install v0.5.0 from the [fleet GitHub page](https://github.com/coreos/fleet/releases).
 * Install the Docker client if you want to run Docker commands locally (optional)

+A single-node cluster launched with Vagrant will consume about 5 GB of ram on the host machine.
+Please be sure you have sufficient free memory before proceeding.

+Note for Ubuntu users: the VirtualBox package in Ubuntu (as of the last known release for 14.04) has some issues when running in ram-constrained environments.
+Please install the lastest version of VirtualBox from Oracle's website.

 ## Additional setup for a multi-node cluster
 If you'd like to spin up more than one VM to test an entire cluster, there are a few additional prerequisites:
 * Edit [contrib/coreos/user-data](contrib/coreos/user-data) and add a unique discovery URL generated from `https://discovery.etcd.io/new`